JuniperWrenMcGill/Another-s-Treasure/README.md

 ## Table of Contents

 ## Installation
-You can view and contribute by clicking [here](https://anotherstreasure-20417965e1d9.herokuapp.com/).
+You can view and contribute by goint to [ https://anothers-treasure-c22388db08db.herokuapp.com/]( https://anothers-treasure-c22388db08db.herokuapp.com/).

 ## Usage